maxeonyx/summer-research-project/readme.md

  - Add the new .eml file to ".git/info/exclude"
  - Right click on wyvern/tools/build.xml and Add as Ant file.
  - Run the main ant task (copper-generate) and arch-parsers.
- - Right click on the top-level folder and Reload From Disk
+ - Right click on the top-level wyvern folder and Reload From Disk
  - Build wyvern-tools